Trekking in the Colombian Andes

 Overview

 Colombia is full of hidden treasures just waiting to be discovered.
-Spectacular vistas, snow-capped mountains, historical cities, and exciting cutural experiences are just a part of this incredible guided hiking tour.
-Starting in Bogotá, you will explore interesting neighborhoods and even have a chance to dine with a local family to hear their story.
+Spectacular vistas, snow-capped mountains, historical cities, and exciting cultural experiences are just a part of this incredible guided hiking tour.
+Starting in Bogotá, you will explore interesting neighborhoods and even have a chance to dine with a local family and hear their stories.
 You will visit the world's largest Páramo to discover Colombia's most important water source.
-The Andes await as you are transported to the Coffee Region, where you will visit a traditional farm and learn all about the cultivation of coffee.
+The Andes await as you are transported to the Coffee Region where you will visit a traditional farm and learn all about the cultivation of coffee.

 Highlights